nyu-ossd-s18/phaser-coord/README.md

 ```
 this.monsterTween.targets[0].y = icon.y
 ```
-- Geom/Point/Add: This function seems to be causing issues for most of the bugs relating to Geom/Point.
-In the main Phaser repository, src/geom/Add.js happens to be missing
+- Geom/Point/Add, Subtract, Divide, Multiply: These functions seem to be causing issues for most of the bugs relating to Geom/Point.
+In the main Phaser repository, each of these seem to be missing.
+Is this intentional?
+If so, the examples all need to be reworked.
+If it's not intentional, then there's a mistake in Phaser's core code.